chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 ---

 ## My motiviation behind these experiments
 I was curious about the hype around GenAI so I wanted to play with the technology firsthand.
 Here are a few examples of what I created.
-Each of these applications was built with the assistance of GPT or Github Co-Pilot.
+Each of these applications was built with the assistance of GPT or Github Copilot.

 ## Learn that Law: An Example of Retrieval Augmentation Generation
-My first project was to build a simple [RAG](https://stackoverflow.blog/2023/10/18/retrieval-augmented-generation-keeping-llms-relevant-and-current/) which is the basis of many LLM use cases that enable users to query an external data source with natural language.
+My first project was to build a simple [RAG](https://stackoverflow.blog/2023/10/18/retrieval-augmented-generation-keeping-llms-relevant-and-current/) which enable users to query an external data source with natural language.
 At the time, OpenAI did not have the ability to store "knowledge" as it does now with custom GPTs, so if the text could not fit within OpenAI's context window, one had to use its embeddings API to store it in a external vector database.
 The external data source I was interested in querying was the law [SB9](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220SB9), a recently introduced law that was not present in the training dataset of GPT (at the time)

-Here what my extremely simple app does:
+Here what my simple app does:
 - The external document (in this case SB9) is read, processed, and split into sections.
 - Embeddings for each section are generated using OpenAI's API and stored in [Pinecone](https://www.pinecone.io/), a vector database.
 - When a user queries the system, the closest section embeddings to the query are retrieved, and a combined response from these sections is generated.
 - This response is then sent to GPT-3, which provides a conversational summary.
 - I used a [Gradio](https://www.gradio.app/) interface to allows users to interact with this system in a user-friendly manner.

-I got the system to work reasonably well but I discovered that the way the document is sectioned for embeddings can have a significant impact on the quality of the retreival process.
+I got the system to work reasonably well but I discovered that the way the document is chunked for embeddings can have a significant impact on the quality of the retreival process.

 {{< figure src="SB9Law.png" title="Example query using Gradio interface" >}}